Delta-Sigma/urdu/firefox.md

 [🔼 Back to Urdu Resources Home](index.md)

+# Displaying Urdu in Firefox

 This requires some technical know-how, but it's not that hard, I promise you.
 Make sure you are running [Firefox](https://www.mozilla.org/en-GB/firefox/new/), which is the best browser in the world, at least among the mainstream ones.
-This only works with Desktop, unless Firefox
+This only works with Desktop, unless Firefox enables Greasemonkey like add-ons on Android and iOS.

 In Firefox, do the following: